Mental Health Therapy and Addiction Counseling In Person or Virtual Telehealth. Located in Doylestown, PA.

 -An experience that involves moving around a lot, or being in a foster home.

 Ok, so if I have an insecure attachment style, does that mean there is no hope for me ever being happy in a relationship?

 Absolutely not!
 The really great thing is that we can change and grow once we have awareness and understanding.
 We have the ability to basically "reprogram" our brain to learn how to feel safe in relationships.
 It is possible to not constantly be wondering if the person you care about is going to leave you.
 Through therapy you can learn new ways of thinking, and challenge beliefs around your intrinsic value and worth.
 There is hope!

 Adoption is when the legal parents of a child change from being the biological parents to being someone who is not the biological parent.
 A child is eligible for adoption when termination of parental rights has occurred, and is typically done through the foster care system or private adoption.
 However, adoption can also happen as a result of the biological parent(s) passing away.
 Adoption can happen within the United States, or adoption can occur between countries.

 Regardless of how adoption happens, it's important to remember that there is loss.
 "Adoption is trauma".
-This statement was recently made as part of a TikTok by Issac Etter, a transracial adoptee and the founder of the community Identity.
+This statement was recently made as part of a TikTok by Issac Etter, a transracial adoptee.
 The depth of that statement can not be underestimated.
 Often times the adoptive parents go into the process thinking about how they are "saving" a child from negative experiences.
 And yes, often times kids who become eligible for adoption have experienced some pretty negative things.
 But this process can not be about rescuing someone.
 That stance takes the assumption that the child felt they needed to be saved, and it dismisses the very real loss that the child is experiencing.
 It's critical that when we discuss adoption that the experience and needs of the child are always centered.
 This becomes even more important when BIPOC children are being placed in white-bodied homes.

 What does it mean to center the experience of the child?